 6. Conduct a hazard analysis.

-When you create the HACCP plan, you should start by making an analysis of biological, chemical and physical hazards.
+When you create the HACCP plan, you should start with the first principle – conduct an analysis of biological, chemical and physical hazards for each flow.
 The first stage of the hazard analysis is to identify the different hazards; the second is to evaluate them.
-Only then can you decide on the necessary measures to control them and prevent an accident.
+Only then can you decide on the necessary control and preventive measures.

 7. Choosing critical control points.

-Once the risks have been identified and the forms of control set, the second principle is to define the critical control points (CCPs).
+Once the risks have been identified and the control measures are set, move on to the second principle: defining critical control points (CCPs).
 It’s also necessary to establish critical limits (Principle 3) and to monitor each of the CCPs (principle 4).
-Safety always comes first.

 However, a HACCP plan should go even further.
-The team needs to know how to act when CCPs are not within control lines.
-Corrective measures, such as preventing the batch from reaching the final consumer, should be implemented and a protocol should be established to identify possible reasons for the error.
+The team needs to know how to act when CCPs are not within control limits.
+There should be a protocol for corrective measures, such as preventing the batch from reaching the final customer, and a plan to identify possible reasons for the error.

 In principle, the HACCP plan is complete.
 Now it’s time to put it all into practice and check your maintenance procedures.
-Quality control and product testing are essential and so too is sporadic equipment maintenance.
-Keep all this information organised and readily available so that it can be useful in a future review of the HACCP plan.
+Quality control and product testing are essential, as well as routine equipment maintenance.